Chapter 74F.

 (4) Locksmith. – A person who has been issued a license by the Board.

-(5) Locksmith services. – Repairing, rebuilding, rekeying, repinning, servicing, adjusting, or installing locks, mechanical or electronic locking devices, access control devices, egress control devices, vaults, and safe‑deposit boxes for compensation or other consideration, including services performed by safe technicians.
+(5) Locksmith services. - Services that include repairing, rebuilding, rekeying, repinning, servicing, adjusting, or installing locks, mechanical or electronic locking devices, access control devices, egress control devices, safes, vaults, and safe-deposit boxes for compensation or other consideration, including services performed by safe technicians.
+The definition also includes any method of bypassing a locking mechanism of any kind, whether in a commercial, residential, or automotive setting, for compensation.

 § 74F‑5.
 North Carolina Locksmith Licensing Board.